1. Americans: Top Consumers of Child Porn

-According to a study done by the University of New England, 1 in 20 U.S. men have bought sex online.
+According to a study done by the University of New England, 1 in 20 U.S. men has bought sex online.
 This ratio jumps to 1 in 5 men in the state of Texas.

 The Internet Watch Foundation assesses one webpage every five minutes.
 Every nine minutes, a webpage shows the exploitation of a child.

-1 in 3 runaways are approached by a trafficker within 24-48 hours of living on the street.
+1 in 3 runaways is approached by a trafficker within 24-48 hours of living on the street.